 Skip to content

-Managing Programs in Linux: Installation, Updates, and Removal
+Managing Programs in Linux: Installation, Update, and Removal

-In Linux, software is distributed as packages stored in official and third‑party repositories.
-Installation, updating, and removal of packages are handled by specialized tools—package managers.
+In Linux, software is distributed as packages, stored in official and third‑party repositories.
+The installation, updating, and removal of packages are managed by specialized tools — package managers.

 The choice of manager depends on the distribution: